The Panavision® Story

 To keep apace with advances in camera design, Panavision introduced the 35mm Super Speed lenses in 1976 (earning yet another Academy Award), followed closely by the Ultra Speed Primes.
 The Ultra Speed Primes have enjoyed consistent demand from their inception up to the line's current embodiment in the P-Vintage® series.

 In the early 1980’s, Panavision had committed its full resources to developing the Panaflex Platinum camera.
-To keep up with an increasing demand for modern optics for features and television, Panavision partnered with Carl Zeiss in Germany to produce the Z Series Prime lenses.
+To keep up with an increasing demand for modern optics for features and television, Panavision partnered with Carl Zeiss in Germany to produce the Z Series Prime lenses from 1983-1987.

 In the late 1980’s, Panavision set another new standard in lens performance with the Primo series, the first completely matched family of primes and zooms designed for the motion picture industry.
 The Academy Award winning Primo has found its latest expression in the Primo V® series, the first Panavision lenses designed specifically for digital cameras.